 If any of the answers to the above questions are yes, the company may be in breach of the GDPR if the data subjects have not been kept informed of the changes in use, or the third parties are not GDPR-compliant.

-At NW Systems, we can help your business prepare for the EU GDPR.
+At NW Security, we can help your business prepare for the EU GDPR.
 There are severe consequences for non-compliance, but with the correct preparation, the new regulations could become an opportunity for increased security provisions within a business, instead of a regulatory headache.

 Find out more about best practice and compliance for your data security.